Gears Tactics: Plot

-Sgt.
-Diaz and Mikayla then detain Major Redburn, with Chairman Prescott ordering to execute him for treason.
-Major Redburn then reveals to them that when he was younger, he worked for a genetics lab called the New Hope Research Facility, who, like Nedroma, was trying to cure Rustlung.
-However, the scientists went mad and used genetic experimentation to try and evolve the patients into greater beings, but instead made monsters: the Locust.
-Most of the patients lost their minds and went feral, except for Ukkon.
-Ukkon had also developed the ability to quickly heal to the point of immortality.
-Major Redburn had safely stashed classified files containing this information located at an outpost in Winlock which Sgt.
-Diaz and Mikayla retrieve.
-When Chairman Prescott discovers that Alpha Squad had learned the truth about New Hope and the COG creating the Locust, he attempts to kill them with the Hammer of Dawn to cut any loose ends.
-With Alpha Squad presumed dead and no longer part of the COG, they decide to stick to their mission of killing Ukkon.
-Major Redburn also revealed that the scientists at New Hope had created a fail-safe called cytostatic gas that could neutralize Ukkon's healing ability.
-Major Redburn tells Sgt.
-Diaz that he can manufacture the gas and have Mikayla weaponize it into a gas grenade.
-After Mikayla creates the cytostatic gas grenade, Alpha Squad proceed to locate Ukkon's base of operations.
-Sgt.
-Diaz believes that Ukkon must be basing his operations out of the province of Zenic, which is the only region not to be raided or destroyed, while not wanting to leave behind any traces regarding his whereabouts.
-Upon investigating Zenic, Sgt.
-Diaz rescues a civilian taken as a prisoner of the Locust.
-She reveals that her father and herself were taking shelter in a nearby laboratory, but Ukkon arrived and transformed it into his own lab.
-For reasons unknown, he killed her father and everyone else in the lab, sparing her life.
-She then agrees to divulge the location of the lab to Alpha on the condition that she personally gets to kill Ukkon.
-Sgt.
-Diaz agrees to her condition and asks for her name in return, to which she replies is Reyna (Melanie Minichino).
-Reyna eventually guides Alpha to the location of Ukkon's laboratory following which, all of Alpha and their civilian recruits besiege Ukkon's base.
-Mikayla weakens Ukkon by tossing a cytostatic gas grenade and wounds him with a few shots.
-He commands the Locust army to deal with Alpha and retreats inside the lab.
-While the recruits provide a distraction fighting the Locust army, in the meanwhile Diaz, Redburn, Mikayla and Reyna infiltrate the lab to locate and defeat Ukkon.
-He reveals himself on his Hydra mount and summons all his reinforcements he has at his disposal to stop Alpha Squad, who eventually defeat Ukkon's army and his Hydra.
-With his mount defeated, Ukkon, now severely wounded, is shot in the face and killed by Reyna avenging the murder of her father.
-She then retrieves an amulet from Ukkon and reveals that it belonged to her mother, who she never knew.
-Now surviving as Stranded, Alpha Squad decides to dedicate themselves to destroying Ukkon's remaining creations.
+Diaz and Mikayla detain Redburn, against the will of Prescott who wants to execute him for treason.
+Redburn reveals he worked for a genetics lab called the New Hope when he was younger.
+Like Nedroma, they were trying to cure Rustlung.
+However, the scientists went mad and used genetic experimentation to evolve the patients into greater beings, but instead created the Locust.
+Most of the patients lost their minds and went feral, except for Ukkon - who had also developed immortality.
+When Prescott discovers that Alpha had learned the truth about New Hope, he attempts to kill them with the Hammer of Dawn to cut any loose ends.
+With Alpha presumed dead and no longer part of the COG, they decide to stick to their mission.
+Redburn reveals that the New Hope scientists created a fail-safe cytostatic gas that could neutralize Ukkon's healing ability.
+After they create the cytostatic gas grenade, Alpha proceeds to locate Ukkon's base of operations.

+Diaz believes that Ukkon must be based in Zenic Province, which is the only region not to be raided or destroyed.
+Upon investigating Zenic, Diaz rescues a civilian prisoner named Reyna Torres (Melanie Minichino).
+She and her father were taking shelter in a nearby lab, but Ukkon arrived and transformed it into his own.
+For reasons unknown he spared her life while killing her father.
+She agrees to bring them to Ukkon's lab on the condition that she personally gets to kill him.
+Diaz agrees and begins a relationship.
+Reyna guides Alpha to the location of Ukkon's lab and attacks.
+Mikayla weakens Ukkon using the cytostatic gas grenade and wounds him.
+Diaz, Redburn, Mikayla and Reyna infiltrate the lab.
+Ukkon summons all his creations and reinforcements to stop Alpha.
+They eventually defeat Ukkon's army, and he is killed by Reyna.
+She retrieves her amulet from Ukkon, which belonged to her mother who she never knew.
+Unknown to Reyna, her mother is Queen Myrrah of the Locust Horde.
+Now surviving as Stranded, Alpha decides to dedicate themselves to destroying Ukkon's remaining creations.